x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ## What happens when I have multiple connectors for the same scenario?

 Most customers don't need to set up connectors.
-For those that do, one connector per single mail flow direction is usually enough.
+For those who do, one connector per single mail flow direction is usually enough.
 But you can also create multiple connectors for a single mail flow direction, such as from Microsoft 365 or Office 365 to your email server (also called on-premises server).

 When there are multiple connectors, the first step to resolving mail flow issues is to know which connector Microsoft 365 or Office 365 is using.
 Microsoft 365 or Office 365 uses the following order to choose a connector to apply to an email: